 Voters must be a currently enrolled student at Bakersfield College at the time of voting.

-Voters must cast their vote electronically behind a secure network for all major BCSGA Elections to ensure voter eligibility.
+Voters must cast their vote electronically behind a secure network for all BCSGA Elections to ensure voter eligibility.

 No student may vote in any BCSGA Elections more than once.